Primacy vs Recency of Training

 Where we would see Primacy of Training rear its ugly head was on “stress courses,” during rapid, close range fire.

 For a long time after we transitioned to a new handgun, the rapid fire CQB groups would move up or down a few inches, very consistently between agents.
 If Wendy hit 4″ high, so would Rob and Lakeisha.
-When we went to a different pistol again, they all might print a few inches low instead.
+When we went to a different pistol again, they might all print a few inches low instead.

 This only happened when they were blasting away fast, close enough to hit the target without looking through the sights.